Frazier Programs Calendar

 Lights on Main: Winterfest Homeschool Day

 Step into a magical winter wonderland with your family that brings together history, community, and holiday fun!
-This winter the Frazier Museum will be partnering with the non-profit I’d Rather Be Reading to offer 3 floors full of trees decorated by community partners, organizations, individuals, and families.
+This winter the Frazier Museum will be partnering with the non-profit I Would Rather Be Reading to offer 3 floors full of trees decorated by community partners, organizations, individuals, and families.

 During this engaging experience, students will enjoy a tree scavenger hunt, a selection of craft & activity tables, access to all museum exhibitions, a prize drawing, touch stations, and the opportunity to view a live presentation in the theatre.
 Families also have the option of bringing a snack or sack lunch to enjoy in our first-floor lunchroom.